psw0021/Chain-of-Retrieval/README.md

-# 🔗 Chain-of-Retrieval: Aspect-Guided Multi-Agent Retrieval Framework
+# 🔗 Chain of Retrieval: Multi-Aspect Iterative Search Expansion and Post-Order Search Aggregation for Full Paper Retrieval

 > *Multi-aspect-guided iterative retrieval framework using full context of scientific papers*